 Finally, two of the key tenets to additive manufacturing are sustainability and conservation.
 One of the intrinsic benefits is that scrap material is reduced, if not eliminated.
 As Simon Ford and Mélanie Despeisse point out in their essay, “Additive Manufacturing and Sustainability: An Exploratory Study of the Advantages and Challenges,” additive manufacturing mimics biological processes by creating objects layer by layer, rather than produce a hulking item that must be whittled and chunks carved out to achieve the desired shape.
 “It is inherently less wasteful than traditional subtractive methods of production and holds the potential to decouple social and economic value creation from the environmental impact of business activities,” they write.

-According to our survey, over the next two to five years, 86 percent of companies expect their use of 3D printing to at least double, and just less than 40 percent expect their usage to increase five times or more.
-As we adopt additive manufacturing, companies will be able to do smaller batch sizes, realize faster NPI and development and, ultimately, where the cost curves intersect, use it as a full serial production tool.
-In doing that, we’re laying the foundation, and the distributive manufacturing model will be here to stay.
+According to our survey, 87% of companies expect their use of 3D printing to at least double, and nearly 40% expect their usage to increase five times or more.
+As we adopt additive manufacturing, companies will be able to reduce batch sizes, realize faster NPI and development and, ultimately, where the cost curves intersect, use it as a full serial production tool.
+We are laying a foundation to enable distributive manufacturing to deliver more innovative products, improve user-experiences and better patient outcomes.
 It doesn’t take a crystal ball to see that the future of 3D printing is bright.

 Jabil Additive Manufacturing